ologunB/ruvik_app/README.md

 - Specifies request parameters to refine the reviews fetched.
 - Converts the response into a list of `ReviewModel` instances.

+#### Important Note
+- This doesnt work as it returns a 404 error of unavailable resource, many issues on github captures the same error
+- I added a demo review data there so as to show review after loading

 ### 5. `getCategories()`

 #### Purpose